When to Use Metalama

 • Small and simple projects.
 If your project is trivial, the added complexity might outweigh the benefits.
 As a rule of thumb, each aspect should be applied at least 20 times to justify its use.

 • Unexperienced team.
 Don’t embark on a Metalama journey if you lack senior developers or architects on your team.
-Like any powerful tool, Metalama requires maturity and wisdom in selecting use cases; misuse can introduce unnecessary complexity.
+Like any sharp tool, Metalama requires maturity and wisdom in selecting use cases; misuse can introduce unnecessary complexity.

 Which factors are almost irrelevant